Pew Centre poll: Malaysia top among 35 countries for rosy view of Russia and Putin

 - Pew Research Centre’s survey shows that 57 per cent of Malaysians now view Russia positively

-- 61 per cent of Malaysians were confident in Russian President Vladimir Putin to do the right thing
+- 61 per cent of Malaysians were confident in Russian President Vladimir Putin doing the right thing

-- 63 per cent of Malaysians have little to no confidence in Ukrainian President Volodymyr Zelenskyy to do the right thing in world affairs
+- 63 per cent of Malaysians have little to no confidence in Ukrainian President Volodymyr Zelenskyy doing the right thing in world affairs

 Of respondents in the 35 countries surveyed, Malaysians have the most positive view on Russia and its president Vladimir Putin, which have stayed “very negative” elsewhere since the invasion.